Create and manage environments in the Power Apps Admin center

 You will be able to create new environments from https://make.powerapps.com and from the Power Apps Admin center.
 If you create an environment, you will automatically be added to the Environment Admin role for that environment.
 There is not be a limit on the number of environments that you can participate in as a member of the Environment Admin or Environment Maker role.
 For more information about environments, see Administer environments in Power Apps.
 For instructions on how to create an environment, see Create an environment.

 In Power Apps Admin center, you can manage all of the environments that you have created or to which you have been added to the Environment Admin role.
 From the Admin center, you can perform all administrative actions on an environment, including the following:

 - Add or remove a user or group from either the Environment Admin or Environment Maker role.
 For more information, see Administer environments in Power Apps.

 - Provision a Common Data Service database for the environment.
 For more information, see Create a Common Data Service database.

 - Set Data Loss Prevention policies.
 For more information, see Data loss prevention policies.

 - Set database security policies (as open or restricted by database roles).
 For more information, see Configure database security.

-- Members of the Azure AD tenant Global administrator role (includes Office 365 Global admins) can also manage all environments that have been created in their tenant and set tenant-wide policies from the Power Apps Admin center.
+- Members of the Azure AD tenant Global administrator role (includes Global admins) can also manage all environments that have been created in their tenant and set tenant-wide policies from the Power Apps Admin center.